silverbeer/dtr-sam/README.md

 # dtr-sam

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-It includes the following files and folders.
+Drop-the-Ropes: Track open trails at your favorite Ski Mountains

-- hello_world - Code for the application's Lambda function.
+- drop_the_ropes - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.